-Do not enter an area with a sign that warns against unauthorized entry or says Keep Out, unless specifically authorized to do so by the principal investigator (PI) who controls the space or the Department Safety Coordinator (DSC) or Department Safety Officer.
-Hazardous materials and equipment will be secured or removed from the area before service or construction personnel begin work.
+Do not enter an area with a sign that warns against unauthorized entry or says Keep Out, unless specifically authorized to do so.
+Hazardous materials and equipment must be secured or removed from UCSD facilities before service or construction work may begin.

 Biohazard signs feature the biohazard symbol (black on orange is common) to indicate the use of infectious agents.
-These are generally well-contained, and researchers are trained to disinfect work areas after use.
+Containment of biohazardous material is strictly regulated, and researchers are trained to disinfect work areas after use.

 Magnetic field signs designate facilities housing large research magnets that create a powerful static magnetic field.

-- A red clearance tag indicates EH&S has begun clearance procedures in the facility.
-A red tag means it is safe for custodians to enter and empty regular trash, but not for trades employees to begin work.
+- A red clearance tag indicates EH&S clearance procedures are in progress.
+It is safe for custodians to enter and empty regular trash, but not for trades employees to begin work.